SimonjShurety/dojo-blog/README.md

 - Props
 - Select component and click on the eye icon to jump to the related element.
 - Click on the bug looking icon to log data to the console.

+#10 - Outputting Lists

+- When you output a list using the map method each root element in the template that is returned must contain a unique key property.